Research and Innovation Development Office

 The answer to this query is the backbone of any research application, the key to the castle - the ever-illusive Research Methods Section.

-One of our favorite bloggers, the Research Whisperer, offers excellent advice to ease the Research Methods writing process.
+One of our favourite bloggers, the Research Whisperer, offers excellent advice to ease the Research Methods writing process.
 His full post is definitely worth a gander, but here's a list of the major takeaways.

 - Write what you know.
 First, write down what you know you want to do as a list.